 Show off your best science skills, and compete for cool prizes and major bragging rights!

 Carnegie Science Center is your host for the National Engineers Week Future City Competition, an innovative, nationally recognized engineering program for students in grades 6–8.
 Students work in teams, with a teacher and an engineering mentor, to design a city of the future using SimCity™ software.
 They build a scale model of their city, write an essay on an engineering-related topic, and present their creation during the local competition.
 Winners go on to compete in the national finals in Washington, D.C.

 Students show off their science abilities during the Covestro Pittsburgh Regional Science & Engineering Fair as they compete for more than $1 million in cash prizes and scholarships from local companies and universities.
-Each year, hundreds of students take on the challenge of designing, implementing, and communicating an original experiment.
+Every March, hundreds of students take on the challenge of designing, implementing, and communicating an original experiment.
 Middle school students may be eligible to compete at the Broadcom MASTERS competition.
 High school students may be eligible for the Intel International Science & Engineering Fair.